enogrob/programming-erlang/README.md

 [ ] Monitors
 [ ] Error Handling Primitives
-[ ] Programming techniques for achieving fault tolerence Distributed Programming
+[ ] Programming techniques for achieving fault tolerence Chapter 13 Distributed Programming
 [ ] Two Models For Distribution
 [ ] Building The Name Server
 [ ] Libraries and BIFS for Distributed Programming
 [ ] The Cookie Protection System
 [ ] Socket-Based Distribution

-Programming Libraries and Frameworks
+PART 4 PROGRMMING LIBRARIES AND FRAMEWORKS
-Interfacing Techniques
+Chapter 14 Interfacing Techniques
 [ ] How Erlang Communicates With External Programs
 [ ] Interfacing an External C Program with a Port
 [ ] Calling a Shell Script from Erlang
 [ ] Advanced Interfacing Techniques
-Programming with Files
+Chapter 15 Programming with Files
-Modules for Manipulating Files
+Chapter 16 Modules for Manipulating Files
 [ ] Ways to Read a File
 [ ] Ways to Write a File
 [ ] Directory and File Operations
 [ ] Bits and Pieces
 [ ] A Find Utility
-Programming with Sockets
+Chapter 17 Programming with Sockets
 [ ] Using TCP
 [ ] Active and Passive Sockets
 [ ] Error Handling with Sockets
 [ ] UDP
 [ ] Broadcasting to Multiple Machines
 [ ] A SHOUTcast Server
-Interfacing Erlang to the Browser with Websockets
-[ ] Six Examples of Controlling the Browser From Erlang [ ] The Browser-Server Protocol
+Chapter 18 Interfacing Erlang to the Browser with Websockets [ ] Six Examples of Controlling the Browser From Erlang [ ] The Browser-Server Protocol
-Storing data with ETS and DETS
+Chapter 19 Storing data with ETS and DETS
 [ ] Types of Table
 [ ] ETS Table Efficiency Considerations
 [ ] Creating an ETS Table
 [ ] Example Programs with ETS
 [ ] Storing Tuples on Disk
 [ ] What Haven’t We Talked About?
-Mnesia: The Erlang Database
+Chapter 20 Mnesia: The Erlang Database
 [ ] Creating the Initial Database
 [ ] Database Queries
 [ ] Adding and Removing Data in the Database